 The gNB-DU initiates the procedure by sending a POSITIONING INFORMATION UPDATE message to the gNB-CU.

 If the SRS Configuration IE is included in the POSITIONING INFORMATION UPDATE message, the gNB-CU shall consider this information as the updated SRS Configuration for the UE.
 If the SFN Initialisation Time IE is included in the POSITIONING INFORMATION UPDATE message, the gNB-CU shall consider this information as the SFN Initialisation Time associated to the SRS Configuration.

+If the Cell ID IE is included in the POSITIONING INFORMATION UPDATE message, the gNB-CU shall consider it as the update request for SRS with validity area and initiates another Positioning Information Exchange procedure to configure SRS transmissions for the UE in a new validty area.

+Editor’s Note: this proposal illustrates the Huawei’s preference to collect the information to the gNB(s), and should be put on hold for now.